apua/colorprint/README.rst

 with parameters
 ```````````````

-For pythonic, it can color output with :code:`colors` parameter:
+For pythonic, it can color output with parameter :code:`colors`:

 .. code-block:: Python